Toggle: English / Spanish

-Your health care provider will perform a physical exam and ask about your symptoms.
+The health care provider will perform a physical exam and ask about symptoms.
 An eye exam may show eye problems.

-Alcoholism often makes your body unable to use or store certain vitamins and minerals.
-Blood tests will be ordered to check for a deficiency (lack of):
+Alcoholism often makes the body unable to use or store certain vitamins and minerals.
+Blood tests will be ordered to check for a deficiency (lack) of:

 Once the alcohol problem has been addressed, treatment goals include: